Graduate and Postdoc Trainees

 Winnie Ho

 Winnie HoWinnie’s predoctoral research focused on the evolution of the physiological mechanisms that underlie sexually dimorphic behavior.
 Specifically, she investigated how the neuroendocrine pathways regulating electrocommunication behavior in black ghost knifefish (Apteronotus albifrons), differ across populations that show variation in the magnitude of sexual dimorphism in those electrocommunication signals.
 Winnie completed her PhD in 2013 and went on to do postdoctoral research with Stacey Smith at the University of Colorado, studying the evolution of the molecular pathway that regulates flower coloration.
 She then was an NSF Math-Bio postdoctoral fellow in the lab of Jeff Riffell at the University of Washington, studying the co-evolution of insect olfactory systems with the odorants used for pollinator vs. prey attraction in carnivorous plants.
-She is currently a Medical Writer for Penumbra, Inc.
+She is currently a Senior Medical Writer for Penumbra, Inc.

 Aubrey Kelly

 Aubrey KellyAubrey Kelly’s predoctoral research focused on the ways in which nonapeptides (vasopressin- and oxytocin-like peptides) and dopamine systems modulate social, reproductive, and anxiety-like behaviors in sex- and phenotypic-specific ways in songbirds.
 Aubrey completed her PhD in 2014 and then became an NIH National Research Service Award (NRSA) Fellow doing postdoctoral research with Alexander Ophir at Cornell University.
-Aubrey is currently an Assistant Professor at Emory University in the Department of Psychology, Neuroscience & Animal Behavior Program.
+Aubrey is currently an Associate Professor at Emory University in the Department of Psychology, Neuroscience & Animal Behavior Program.

 Ali Ossip-Klein